 A floor scraper is a hand tool with a flat edge you can easily insert under the tile.
 Once you’re able to insert the angled edge of your floor scraper, all you need to do is use its blade to lift up the tile.

 Floor scrapers are cost-effective, sturdy, and effective tile removal tools.
-The only con is that they design most floor scrapers only help you lift grout and tiles.
+The only con is that most floor scrapers are only designed to help you lift grout and tiles.
 They are not multipurpose.
 You may not use them for other projects.

 #3: Demolition Fork